SarahDino/Meta_Database_Engineer_Professional_Certificate_Journey/README.md

 8- Database Engineer Capstone <br>
 9- Coding Interview Preparation <br>
 <br>
-I will be bosting my notes and any solved labs or project here <br>
+I will be posting my notes and any labs or project here I complete here <br>
 ✨thank you and wish me luck :)✨